 Our lab studies a number of proteins and regulatory pathways that promote chromosomal stability through the various stages of the mitotic cell division process.
 We investigate these players and events in budding yeast (Saccharomyces cerevisiae) and human cells (healthy and cancer cells).
 Particular interest lies in the activities occurring at the centromeres (including the kinetochore complex that assembles on them), rDNA, and telomeres.
 Dysregulated activities at these regions trigger accelerated aging, genomic imbalance, and a variety of diseases, including cancer and aneuploidy syndromes.
 Studying chromosome activities through the cell cycle will allow us to better understand the aetiology of these diseases but also to develop drugs that inhibit or rescue them.

-Our research implements genetics, biochemistry, molecular biology, high-resolution live-cell microscopy, bioinformatics, systems network analysis, computational modelling of drug-protein interactions, and drug development.
+Our research implements genetics, biochemistry and proteomics, molecular biology techniques, high-resolution live-cell (video)microscopy, bioinformatics, systems network biology, structural biology, computational modelling of drug-protein interactions, and chemosynthetic drug development.

 - Peter De Wulf, PI